glue-viz/glue/doc/python_guide/data_translation.rst

     1  3.4  q
     2  2.9  s

-We now create a glue :class:`~glue.core.DataCollection` object (note that if you are already using an active glue application, you do not need to do this, and instead you can access the data collection using the ``.data_collection`` attribute of the application::
+We now create a glue :class:`~glue.core.data_collection.DataCollection` object (note that if you are already using an active glue application, you do not need to do this, and instead you can access the data collection using the ``.data_collection`` attribute of the application::